plone/training/mastering-plone/volto_talk_listview.rst

 Create a new file :file:`src/components/Views/TalkList.jsx`.

-As a first step the file will hold a placeholder:
+As a first step the file will hold a simple view component:

 ..  code-block:: jsx